hfuller/igame/README.md

 iGame
 =====

-Port of Nelson Gatlin's "Game" to HTML, JS, CSS.
+Port of Nelson Gatlin's "Game" to HTML, JS, and CSS.
+Contains scoring just like the original VB version.

-Currently slightly NSFW, and not that good.